 If your pain continues, your provider may suggest nonsteroidal anti-inflammatory drugs (NSAIDs).
 You can buy some NSAIDs, such as ibuprofen and naproxen, without a prescription.
 NSAIDs help reduce the swelling around the swollen disk or arthritis in the back.

 NSAIDs and acetaminophen in high doses, or if taken for a long time, can cause serious side effects.
-Side effects include stomach pain, ulcers or bleeding, and kidney damage.
+Side effects include stomach pain, ulcers or bleeding, and kidney or liver damage.
 If side effects occur, stop taking the drug right away and tell your provider.

 If you are taking pain relievers for more than a week, tell your provider.
 You may need to be watched for side effects.

 NARCOTIC PAIN RELIEVERS

 Narcotics, also called opioid pain relievers, are used only for pain that is severe and is not helped by other types of painkillers.
 They work well for short-term relief.
 Do not use them for more than 3 to 4 weeks unless instructed by your provider to do so.